general terms and conditions

 11.2 Any Dispute between us and one or more parties to this agreement must be notified to the other party or parties (as the case may be) in writing.
 The notice must give details of the Dispute.
 The parties to the Dispute must first attempt to resolve it amicably by negotiation.
 If the Dispute is not resolved amicably by negotiation within thirty days from the date on which notice was given in accordance with this article 11, either party may begin proceedings in accordance with the provisions which follow in this article 11.

 Under anti-money laundering laws, we may need formal evidence of your identity before we can act and may also conduct checks using external electronic databases for this purpose.
 If we are unable to obtain evidence of your identity or you do not provide such evidence we may be unable to act or have to stop acting.
+You will inform us as soon as possible about any change to your situation or capacity and will submit proof of such change.
 We must also report suspicions of money laundering activity to our Money Laundering Reporting Officer or to the relevant external authorities, or both.
 We may have to stop working on a matter and may not be allowed to tell you if we make such a report.
 We will not be liable to you for the consequences of any such report made in good faith.

 These terms and conditions and our agreement with you on any matter creates rights and obligations only between you and us and no other person may rely on advice which we give to you and no such other person is intended to be protected by our obligations and services to you or may enforce any term of our engagement by virtue of any applicable law and regulations.